nickykitchingman/orcaflex-webinterface/README.md

 ## Setup

-Create a virtual environment (venv)
+Create the virtual environment (venv)
 Navigate to *root*

 ```